From 'Designing Women' To 'Hacks', Jean Smart's Career Is Still Going Strong

 SMART: It was hilarious.

 GROSS: ...Of the satire in this.
-And the premise of the show is that instead of saying murder and daughter, because of the, perhaps, overly exaggerated Philadelphia accent, it's like - I can't even do it right - murder and daughter.
+And the premise of the show is that instead of saying murder and daughter because of the perhaps overly exaggerated Philadelphia accents, it's like mu-mu-mu (ph) - I can't even do it right - mordor (ph) and doorter (ph).
 Yeah, you do it.
 You do it.

-SMART: Well (laughter), I don't know quite where they were going with some of it.
-But, yes, they called it "Murdur Durdur" - murder, daughter.
-But, yes, like, one of the examples of that accent is the way they say water.
-It's water, like - almost like W-O-O-D-E-R. You know, give me a glass of water, water.
+SMART: (Laughter) Well, I don't know quite where they were going with some of it, but yes, they called it murder dirter (ph) - murder daughter.
+But yes, like one of the examples of that accent is the way they say water.
+It's wooder (ph), like almost like W-O-O-D-E-R. You know, you say, give me a glass of wooder (ph) - wooder (ph).

 GROSS: So did you have, like, an accent coach?

 SMART: Oh, yes.
-No, we had a couple of wonderful dialect coaches.
-Mine was a native from the area.
-And she was extremely helpful, extremely helpful.
-And I would put my lines on a loop tape and just - on my phone and just fell asleep listening to it, because you want it to be as automatic as possible because if you're thinking about it while you're doing your lines, then you're not thinking about the right things (laughter), what you're supposed to be thinking about, what your character is supposed to be thinking about.
-That's the hard part of doing an accent.
-But it's always fun to do accents.
+Now, we had a couple wonderful dialect coaches.
+Mine was a native from the area, and she was extremely helpful, extremely helpful.
+And I would put my lines on a loop tape and just - on my phone and just fall asleep listening to it.
+I'd - sometimes I'd use my right ear so it would get in the left side of my brain, and sometimes I'd listen with my left ear so it would get in the right side of my brain.
+And I'd listen to it on the way to work.
+And - because you want it to be as automatic as possible.
+Because if you're thinking about it while you're doing your lines, then you're not thinking about the right things (laughter), which you're supposed to be thinking about it, what your character's supposed to be thinking about.
+That's the hard part of doing an accent, but it's always fun to do accents.

-GROSS: You've played, like, brassy, cynical, sarcastic women in comedies and in dramas.
-In Entertainment Weekly, you were described as the reigning Meryl Streep of tough broad-types.
+You've played, like, brassy, cynical, sarcastic women in comedies and in dramas.
+In Entertainment Weekly, you were described as the reigning Meryl Streep of tough broad types.